-O/n ULLEY SNOW LEOPARD LODGE HOMESTAY, FB.
+O/n ULLEY SNOW LEOPARD TRAILS HOMESTAY, FB.
 Accommodation is in a traditional mud and stone building with roof flat and communal living quarters.
 Each guest will be allocated one the 5 simple private rooms within.
-The rooms are carpeted and feature mattresses with thick Ladakhi blankets, pillows and a gas heater.
-There is a simple shared toilet.
+The rooms carpeted and feature mattresses with thick Ladakhi blankets, pillows and the building has both Kerosene heaters and central hearing with coolants.
+Please note that the central heating is only on for an hour or so in the evening after which hot water bottles are provided.
+There are two simple shared western style toilets.
 Please note that a sleeping bag is also still recommended to provide extra comfort against the cold.
 Meals will be taken in the communal dining living room of the house and will feature local home cooked food such as rice and lentils, vegetables, chicken, eggs, dumplings, and soup.
 Hot tea, coffee and water is always available and hot water bowls for washing or brushing teeth can be provided on request.